-Table 6 shows how an owner might determine his or her costs for rental purposes.
+Table 6 shows how an owner might determine the costs for rental purposes.
 Compensation is expected for a return on investment, depreciation, taxes, and death losses.
 The prospective renter should estimate the returns from a cow (or herd) in order to determine how much rent could be paid.
 An example is illustrated in Table 7.
-(OSU budget templates may be helpful to the renter in estimating potential returns for different systems.)
+(OSU budget templates may be helpful to the renter in estimating potential returns for different systems.
+See agecon.okstate.edu/budgets)